OneMoreSummer/academic-kickstart/content/post/is-maturation-currently-the-biggest-unaddressed-issue-in-player-id-development-in-english-cricket/index.md

 With the addition of parental heights a calculation of percentage of Peak Adult Height (%PAH) can be made using the Khamis-Roche (KR) method (8).
 This percentage then represents where the player is on their journey through growth and maturation.

 It is the only method to include heritage factors (parental height) in its calculation.
-We often see small players and expect them to keep growing but often they are 95+% maturity status because their parents are below average height.
+We often see small players and expect them to keep growing but they could be 95+% maturity status because their parents are below average height.
 60-70% of height is inherited (9).

 **Future Policy?**